10-2-pursuit/lab-intro-to-express-response/README.md

 ```

 What do you see in your browser?
  - Both messages?
+No
  - One message (which one)
+ Hasta la vista, baby
  - An error?
+YES - Error [ERR_HTTP_HEADERS_SENT]: Cannot set headers after they are sent to the client

 Check terminal: